 Location: 6911 Cleveland Ave, Westerville

 Highbanks is a large Metro Park, with a lot of hiking trails, a Nature Center, and a few different playground areas.
-The photos here are of the new playground at the Big Meadows area of the park.
+The photo here is of the new playground at the Big Meadows area of the park.
+Don’t miss the Natural Play Area tucked into the trees behind the field near Big Meadows area!

 Location: 9466 Columbus Pike, Lewis Center